spring-attic/spring-xd-samples/batch-wordcount/README.md

 		<prop key="hd.fs">hdfs://localhost:8020</prop>
 	</util:properties>

-Please verify particularly the 2 properties:
+Please verify particularly the following 2 properties:

-* local.data.file
+* local.data.file - Points to the location of the file whose words ought to be counted
-* hd.fs
+* hd.fs - The [Hadoop NameNode](http://wiki.apache.org/hadoop/NameNode) to use

 As an example, the data file `nietzsche-chapter-1.txt` is provided.
 Please change property `local.data.file`, so that its value points to the absolute location of `nietzsche-chapter-1.txt`.